Manya Surve

-Manohar Arjun Surve (8 August 1944 – 11 January 1982), popularly known as Manya Surve, was an Indian Underworld Don in Mumbai.
-He was one of the educated gangsters who graduated from college and very well known for challenging and defeating existing gangs.
+Manohar Arjun “Manya” Surve (8 August 1944 – 11 January 1982), was an Indian gangster based in Mumbai.
+He was one of the educated gangsters who graduated from college and was well known for challenging and defeating existing gangs.

 Surve was known for his daredevilry and strategic planning.
 As a young man and graduate of Kirti College, Surve was implicated in a murder that he did not commit and was sentenced to imprisonment in Yerwada Jail.
-Within just two years of activity, his crew rose to such prominence that the Pathans, who had ruled the underworld for over two decades, sought his help in murdering the Konkani-speaking Kaskar brothers, Dawood and Shabbir, the leaders of their archrival gang, D-Company.
+Within just two years of activity, his crew rose to such prominence that the Pathans, who had ruled the underworld for over two decades, sought his help in murdering the Konkani-speaking Kaskar brothers, Dawood and Shabir, the leaders of their archrival gang, D-Company.

 Following the murder of Shabir Ibrahim, Surve's fellow accomplices began to fall off one by one.
 Noticing this, Surve laid low.
 Meanwhile, local law enforcement was preparing operations to reduce persistent mob violence with an onslaught of targeted assassinations.
 Inspectors Isaque Bagwan and Raja Tambhat, with Senior Inspector Y. D. Bhide, was put in charge of taking down Surve.
-Surve was killed in 1982 by the Maharashtra police which is regarded as Mumbai's first encounter killing.
+Surve was killed in 1982 by the Maharashtra police in what is regarded as Mumbai's first encounter killing.

 Biography

 Early years

-Manohar Arjun Surve was born in 1944 in the village of Ranpar in the Konkan region, located in the Central Deccan Division of the erstwhile Bombay Presidency, British Indian Empire.
+Manohar Arjun Surve was born in 1944 in the village of Ranpar in the Konkan Ratnagiri region, located in the Central Deccan Division of the erstwhile Bombay Presidency, British Indian Empire.
 The village is now a part of Ratnagiri Taluka, Ratnagiri District, Maharashtra, India.
 Surve moved to Bombay with his mother and stepfather in 1952.
 For years, he lived in different chawls in Elphinstone Road and Lower Parel.
 He was a Chemistry graduate from Kirti M. Doongursee College, Mumbai, achieving a high score of 78%.
 He then fell into street life, eventually forming a crew consisting of former classmates.
 During these years, he was introduced to his best friend and associate Sumesh Desai through his stepbrother Bhargav Dada.
 Dada was a feared criminal from Agar Bazar in Dadar.
 In 1969, Surve, Dada and associate Manya Podhkar were all charged in the homicide and gang assault of a man named Dandekar.
-The trio were soon caught by Police Inspector E. S. Dabholkar and sentenced to life imprisonment.
+The trio were soon arrested by Police Inspector E. S. Dabholkar and sentenced to life imprisonment.